Wedding Venue Feature: Branford House

 History and Other Info

-At its inception, Branford House was actually named after Branford, Connecticut.
-This is where both Plants were born (and it’s also home to some great beer).
-The property originally included Shennecossett Golf Course about a mile away (interesting tidbit: Shennecossett Yacht Club is right next door to Avery Point and also hosts weddings).
-As a wristwatch fan myself, here’s an interesting fact: a Cartier store now resides in Morton’s former New York City mansion on Fifth Avenue.
-And oh yeah, like Inn at Mystic’s Haley Mansion at one time, Branford House is currently listed in the National Register of Historic Places.
+The property originally included Shennecossett Golf Course about a mile away (interesting tidbit: Shennecossett Yacht Club is right next door to Branford House and also hosts weddings).
+Another interesting fact is that a Cartier store now resides in Morton’s former New York City mansion on Fifth Avenue.

-The Avery Point wedding era began in 2001 when UConn renovated the mansion and started renting it out for events.
+The Branford House wedding era began in 2001 when UConn renovated the mansion and started renting it out as an event space.
+As you’ll see in the Branford House wedding photos later, this venue should definitely be at the top of your list.

 Venue Vibe and Features

 Parking is plentiful.
 Keep in mind that you’re technically on one of UConn’s campuses, which helps with accessibility.
-Just behind Branford House is a long patio which is great for mingling or even dancing.
+Just behind the mansion is a long patio which is great for mingling or even dancing.
 Just outside the West Room is another smaller, brick patio.
-This one is partially covered, making it a useful ceremony rain location for smaller weddings.
+This one is partially covered, making it a great location to exchange vows for more intimate weddings.

-In addition to the beautiful architecture, the reason you’d probably want an Avery Point wedding at Branford House is to get outside.
+In addition to the beautiful architecture, the reason you’d probably want an wedding at Branford House is to get outside.
 Traditionally, ceremonies are held outdoors.
-Smaller gatherings can take place on the aforementioned West Room patio, which is covered.
-Larger Avery Point wedding ceremonies take place on the lawn behind Branford House.
+Smaller gatherings can take place on the aforementioned west wing patio, which is covered.

 Mansion Backyard and Lighthouses Galore

-Speaking of being outside on Avery Point, the waterscape views are epic!
-In the photo above, you can see two of the three lighthouses (Avery Point on the left and New London Ledge on right, way off in the distance) which are viewable from Avery Point.
+Speaking of being outside, the waterscape views of Long Island Sound are epic.
+In the previous photo, you can see two of the three lighthouses (Avery Point on the left and New London Ledge on right, way off in the distance) which are viewable from Avery Point.
 (The third is New London Harbor, off to the right/west in this view.)

-One thing to stress here is this: the Branford House “backyard” area of Avery Point is huge.
+One thing to stress here is this: the Branford House “backyard” is huge.
 Like a couple of acres huge, just wide open to water views directly behind the mansion.
 Take advantage of this space during your wedding!
 For example, your guests could have plenty of room to spread out during cocktail hour or after dinner.

 Here are some more factors to consider about your potential Branford House wedding:

-- Year-round weddings with outdoor covered and outdoor open-air ceremony options
+- One of the better mansion wedding venues in the state, it offers year-round weddings, with outdoor covered and outdoor open-air ceremony options

-- If you’re open to an outdoor dance floor (Branford House has two sizable, paved patios), then 200 people can fit inside for a Branford House wedding reception
+- If you’re open to an outdoor dance floor (the venue has two sizable, paved patios), then 200 guests can fit inside for a Branford House wedding reception

 - Choose your own caterer, subject to the venue’s rules